 Should I have it delivered or assembled?
 When you pick up or receive your elliptical, it will arrive in one or more large, heavy boxes.
 Often the shippers will deliver boxes to the curb, but won't bring them into your house unless you pay an extra fee for "inside" delivery.
 If you're handy, patient, and able to get the elliptical trainer into your home on your own (even if that means carrying it piece-by-piece), DIY assembly can be a viable, but time-consuming, option.
 If you don't have the time or patience to mess with it, consider paying for a professional delivery and assembly service (typically about $100 to $200).

 How often will I use the elliptical trainer?
-If you're committed to long, frequent workout sessions, you'll want to invest in a machine with a solid build and durable parts.
+If you're committed to long, frequent workout sessions, it pays to invest in a machine with the highest build quality and the most durable parts.

 Do I want movable handlebars?
 Although movable handlebars provide a moderate upper-body cardio workout, many exercisers prefer holding onto the stationary handlebars instead.
 If you're in the latter group, you can sometimes save money by opting for an elliptical trainer that comes without moving handlebars.